fsjunior/python-flask-restful-mongodb-template/README.md

 ## Other configurations

-This template is configurated to use codecov to analysis the code coverage.
+This template is configured to use codecov to analysis the code coverage.
 If you would like to do it too, you need to create a [codecov](https://codecov.io/) account e associate it with your project.